-Inflation determination in the context of a developing country like India is complex.
-Existing models like Phillips Curve model, monetarist model, supplyside model or structuralist model alone cannot explain the inflationary phenomenon in the context of developing economies.
-India has a large pool of unorganized sector.
-A study by National Commission for Enterprises in the Unorganized Sector (NCEUS) in 2005 estimated that out of the 485 million persons employed in India, 86 per cent or 395 million worked in the unorganized sector, generating 50.6 per cent of the country's GDP.
-Therefore, as stated by Bhattacharya (1984), Philips curve model is not strictly applicable to India because the organized labour market is only a minor segment of total labour market and in unorganized sector, wage rate has no direct relationship with labour productivity and, therefore, not a significant determinant of commodity price level.
+in 2005 estimated that out of the 485 million persons employed in India, 86 percent or 395 million worked in the unorganized sector, generating 50.6 percent of the country's GDP.
+Therefore, as stated by Bhattacharya (1984), Philips curve model is not strictly applicable to India because the organized labour market is only a minor segment of total labour market.
+Moreover, in unorganized sector, wage rate has no direct relationship with labour productivity and therefore, not a significant determinant of commodity price level.

-The monetarists have, however, argued that developing economies are constrained by supply side bottlenecks and therefore, inflationary pressures are created in the developing economies due to the excess money supply.
-Because of supply side bottlenecks, excess money supply cannot generate output through technological advancements and real resources cannot be augmented by a mere expansion of money supply (Bhattacharya and Lodh, 1990).
+The monetarists have, however, argued that developing economies are constrained by supplyside bottlenecks and, therefore, inflationary pressures are created in the developing economies due to the excess money supply.
+Because of supply-side bottlenecks, excess money supply cannot generate output through technological advancements and real resources cannot be augmented by a mere expansion of money supply (Bhattacharya and Lodh, 1990).
 They also ruled out the trade-off between inflation and economic growth.

-On the other hand the supply side economists have argued otherwise.
-They have laid great amount of stress on the structural disequilibrium in the growth process.
-Moreover, in pure supply-side models, inflation can occur without rise in money supply but in modified supply side model, money supply expands along with price level but the direction of causality can either be from money to price or vice-versa (Bhattacharya and Lodh, 1990).
-It is also noted that in supply-side school, there is a trade-off between growth and inflation which was ruled out by the monetarists as noted in the above section but the tradeoff occurs not due to Phillips curve type wage-unemployment relationship but due to differential growth of output and demand between sectors.
+On the other hand, the supply-side economists have argued otherwise.
+They have laid the great amount of stress on the structural disequilibrium in the growth process.
+Moreover, in pure supply-side models, inflation can occur without rise in money supply but in modified supply-side model, money supply expands along with price level but the direction of causality can either be from money to price or vice-versa (Bhattacharya and Lodh, 1990).
+It is also noted that in supply-side school, there is a trade-off between growth and inflation which was ruled out by the monetarists as noted in the above section but the trade-off occurs not due to Phillips curve type wage-unemployment relationship but due to differential growth of output and demand between sectors.
 The study also noted that the Rational Expectations model appear to be invalid for developing countries.
 They argued that for expectations to be rational there should be perfect information to all economic agents.
 But in developing countries, information is asymmetric.
 The presence of vast informal sector is a major obstruction to the free flow of information.
-The empirical studies on inflation based on Rational Expectations model in the context of developing countries is almost non-existent as the assumptions of homogeneous market or homogeneous production behaviour and perfect information appear to be practically irrelevant.
+The empirical studies on inflation based on Rational Expectations Model in the context of developing countries is almost non-existent as the assumptions of homogeneous market or homogeneous production behavior and perfect information appear to be practically irrelevant.
 This auger well when looked in the context of India that has a major part of its population working in the informal sector.

 In the context of developing countries, studies by Siddique (1989), Saini (1982), Nachane and Nadkharni (1985), Dornbusch and Fischer (1981), Ramachandran (1983), Bhalla (1981), Aghveli and Khan (1978), Darrat (1986), Onis and Ozmucur (1990), Minhas (1987) have broadly conducted empirical experiments to determine the direction of causality between inflation and money supply, with some of these studies specifying structural models of inflation while others draw inferences about causality using data exploratory and diagrammatic representations.
-The empirical evidences from India have shown that inflation modeling is broadly based on elements of both monetarist and supply side model together rather than going strictly by either monetarist models or supply side models.
+The empirical evidence from India has shown that inflation modeling is broadly based on elements of both monetarists and supply-side model together rather than going strictly by either monetarist models or supply-side models.
 The inflation models developed in the context of India by Ahluwaliah (1979), Bhattacharya (1984), Pandit (1978) and Bhalla (1981) combined the elements of structural, monetarist, Keynesian, cost-push theories and Lewis model.